 "It'll probably be a number of years," he said, adding that the move has not yet been officially confirmed.
 The Navy's leases on the buildings expire in 1996, but the Navy may take six years to move its offices entirely, according to the Globe story.

 Meyer yesterday denied reports that the Navy's decision had caught HMC officials off guard.
-He said the management company and the external auditors it hires to appraise the properties have been aware of the possibility for some time.
+He said the management company and the external auditors it hires to appraise the

 "We were certainly not stunned at the Navy's announcement.
 In fact, we were not even particularly surprised," he said.